Johnny Timpson's Blog

-As a strong supporter of the cause, I am personally promoting Purple’s industry letter which provides more detail of the initiative and highlights more ways your organisation can get involved.
+As a strong supporter of the cause, I am personally promoting Purple’s industry letter (PDF 293KB) which provides more detail of the initiative and highlights more ways your organisation can get involved.

 For more information on all of the above and to register your interest in this important initiative, visit https://purpletuesday.org.uk/